 urogynecology in 1997 at St. George's Hospital with Professor Stuart

 Stanton.
-He is director of the Division of Female Pelvic Medicine and
+He is the Chair of the Department of Obstetrics, Gynecology and Reproductive Sciences at UCSD.

 - Emily Lukacz,

 MD - completed the three-year fellowship at UCSD/Kaiser in June of 2003

 and joined Drs.
 Nager and Albo at UCSD's Women's Pelvic Medicine Center

 at that time.
 She has extensive experience in clinical research and